 What is Polyurethane?

 Polyurethane is a transparent (colorless) protective coating that protects several surfaces from moisture, water, scratches, and weather elements.
 It forms a glossy moisture-resistant plastic-like layer (barrier) that prevents water penetration.

 The term polyurethane comes from the word ‘urethane’, a compound with plastic features.
-Urethane is the main ingredient in polyurethane paint which is why polyurethane finishes usually have plastic features.
-So polyurethane is gotten by mixing paint, urethane, solvents, and resins.
+Urethane is the main ingredient, which is why its finishes usually have plastic features.

 Related Read: Can You Apply Polyurethane Over Enamel?